BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 5.

-Capital structure refers to the mix of debt and equity used by a firm to finance its assets.
-The choice of capital structure affects the cost of capital, firm value, and financial risk.
-Several theories have been proposed to explain the optimal capital structure, each with distinct assumptions, implications, and real-world relevance for corporate financial management.
+Capital structure refers to the blend of equity and debt used by an organization to fund its assets.
+The choice of capital structure impacts the costs of capital along with the value of the company and the financial risk.
+Several theories have been proposed in order to determine the most optimal financial structure.
+Each of them has particular assumptions, implications as well as real-world implications for corporate financial management.

 Q.6.
 Given EPS = ₹10, capitalization rate = 10%, ROI = 15%: (a) Compute market price using Walter’s Model at 50% payout ratio. (b) Assess whether this payout ratio is optimal per Walter’s theory.
 (5+5 = 10 Marks)